Blog

-Some people suggest starting with Flask as a backend option, then moving on with Pyramid, Fast API and Django in chronological order and other minimalistic framework like CherryPy.
-But I think the use case or purpose should be clear to select either option as each framework has its own set of advantages and setbacks.
-So before picking up any framework in Python, the project scope and use case should be well known, like features to use, type of Database and its connector, scale of the project, etc. These factors will define which framework to proceed with.
+Some people suggest starting with Flask as a backend option is a good way to start, then moving on with Pyramid, Fast API, Django in chronological order, and Other minimalistic frameworks like CherryPy.
+However, I think the use case or purpose should be clear when selecting either option, as each framework has its advantages and setbacks.
+So before picking up any framework in Python, the project scope and use case should be well known, including features to use, type of database, and its connector, scale of the project, etc. These factors will define which framework to proceed with.
 Tradeoffs should be balanced to select which framework to use.

-To start with, FastAPI and Flask are microframeworks, and Django is a full-fledged framework bundled with a lot of stuff.
-So, what we meant by microframework is that these frameworks don’t come with tools like ORM, template engine, authentication, etc. Microframeworks are used to develop applications to build fast with minimal code, lightweight, fast scaling, or to create microservices.
+As a Python development company, we guide you in starting with FastAPI and Flask, which are microframeworks, and then Django, which is a full-fledged framework bundled with a lot of stuff.
+So, what we mean by microframework is that these frameworks don’t come with tools like ORM, template engine, authentication, etc. Microframeworks are used to develop applications to build fast with minimal code, lightweight, and fast scaling, or to create microservices.

-Whereas a framework like Django inherently has inbuild ORM, forms, validations, template engines, and Middleware which handles authentication, sessions, security, etc. A proper folder structure needs to be followed.
+A framework like Django inherently has an inbuilt ORM, forms, validations, template engines, and Middleware that handles authentication, sessions, security, etc. A proper folder structure needs to be followed.

-Coming to an architectural structure, Django follows MVT, and fast API or Flask doesn’t necessarily follow any structure.
+Regarding architectural structure, Django follows MVT, and fast API or Flask don’t necessarily follow any structure.
 Still, a folder structure similar to Django should be followed for better code management.

 The lightweight Web Server Gateway Interface (WSGI) web application framework Flask is based on Python.
 It describes a standard interface for web servers and web applications.